 - To Store.
-Sweet potato pie should be refrigerated, tightly covered, and can last about 5 days.
+Sweet potato pie should be kept in the fridge, tightly covered, and can last about 5 days.
 Let come to room temperature prior to serving.

 - To Freeze.
 Yes, sweet potato pie can be frozen!
 To freeze, tightly wrap your cooked and cooled pie in plastic wrap or aluminum foil, and store in a freezer-safe storage container or ziptop bag for up to 3 months.
 Let the pie thaw for at least 12 hours in the refrigerator before serving.

 Recommended Tools to Make this Recipe

 - Immersion Blender.
 No more messy transfer to the blender.

 - Pie Crust Shield.
 Protects your sweet potato pie crust from over-browning and burning.

 - Ceramic Pie Dish.
 This would look beautiful served on a table!